NateSSG/Penetration-Testing/README.md

 # Penetration-testing-course

-Homework reports for Network Attacks course taught by Tero Karvinen
+Homework reports for Penetration-testing course taught by Tero Karvinen